airedia/FemMetalEtherealRiffs-bot/README.md

-# FemMetalEtherealRiffs (bot)
+# FemMetalEtherealRiffs (bot) - STILL IN DEVELOPMENT
-This is the Discord bot to listen and discover many female-fronted rock/metal bands from around the world (STILL IN DEVELOPMENT)
+This is the Discord bot to listen and discover many female-fronted rock/metal bands from around the world

 Purpose: Show songs, information and last updates of female-fronted rock/metal bands around the world.